MrDayKwan/GRE-calculator/README.md

 ## Usage

 The GRE Calculator can be used with all standard calculator functions, as well as:
-* Memory Addition, Memory Recall and Memory Clear buttons can be used to store and recall a number from the GRE Calculator memory, or clear the memory of any existing values.
+* "MR" (Memory Recall), "MC" (Memory Clear) and "M+" (Memory Addition) buttons can be used to recall and store a number from the GRE Calculator memory, or clear the memory of any existing values.

 ![GRE On-Screen Calculator Memory Demonstration][use-gif-memory]